Church of the Holy Trinity in Hajnówka

 Church of the Holy Trinity in Hajnówka (Sobór Św.
 Trójcy w Hajnówce) is an Orthodox parish church located in Hajnówka, a town in Podlaskie Voivodeship in eastern Poland.
 It belongs to the Hajnówka deanery of the Warsaw-Bielsko diocese of the Polish Orthodox Church.
 The church is located at 15 Dziewiatowskiego Street.

 History

+Prior to the construction of the church, Hajnowka had only a temporary orthodox church which was opened in 1942 and located at a wooden building of the forestry office, adapted for this purpose.
+This church was small and in a bad technical condition.
+By the end of the 60s the orthodox population in the city sharply increased, mainly as a result of immigration of orthodox population from the surrounding villages which made the situation critical.
+In the 1970s, the local parson, Antoni Dziewiatkowski began advocating for receiving permission to build a new church.
 The church was built in 1974–1992 according to the design of Aleksander Grygorowicz and Jerzy Nowosielski and consecrated on October 11, 1992.

-Iconostasis and some icons are the work of the Greek painter Dymitrios Andonopulas.
+Iconostasis and some icons are the work of the Greek painter Dimitrios Antonopoulos.
 The two-story church (the lower church is named after St. Nicholas) can accommodate 5,000 prayers, making it one of the largest in the country.
 Since 1983, concerts of the International Festival of Orthodox Music "Hajnówka" have been held here, and since 2002, competition auditions and concerts.

 On April 10, 2011, a commemorative plaque dedicated to Archbishop Miron (Chodakowski) was installed in the church.